pinellolab/CRISPR-SURF/README.md

 Users can specify the following options:
 ```
 -f, --sgRNAs_summary_table
       Input sgRNAs summary table.
 Direct output of CRISPR-SURF Count.
-(Default: None)
+(Required)
 -pert, --perturbation_type
-      The CRISPR perturbation type used in the tiling experiment. (cas9, cpf1, crispri, crispra)
+      The CRISPR perturbation type used in the tiling experiment.
+(Options: cas9, cpf1, crispri, crispra | Required)
--range, --characteristic_perturbation_range (Default: None)
+-range, --characteristic_perturbation_range
       Characteristic perturbation length.
-If 0 (default), the --perturbation_type argument will be used to set an appropriate perturbation range.
+If 0 (default), the -pert argument will be used to set an appropriate perturbation range.
 (Default: 0)
 -scale, --scale
       Scaling factor to efficiently perform deconvolution with negligible consequences.
-If 0 (default), the --characteristic_perturbation_range argument will be used to set an appropriate scaling factor.
+If 0 (default), the -range argument will be used to set an appropriate scaling factor.
 (Default: 0)
 -limit, --limit
       Maximum distance between two sgRNAs to perform inference on bp in-between.
 Sets the boundaries of the gaussian profile to perform efficient deconvolution.
-If 0 (default), the --perturbation_type argument will be used to set an appropriate limit.
+If 0 (default), the -pert argument will be used to set an appropriate limit.
 (Default: 0)
 -avg, --averaging_method
-      The averaging method to be performed to combine biological replicates. (mean, median | Default: median)
+      The averaging method to be performed to combine biological replicates.
+(Options: mean, median | Default: median)
 -null_dist, --null_distribution
-      The method of building a null distribution for each smoothed beta score. (negative_control, gaussian, laplace | Default: gaussian)
+      The method of building a null distribution for each smoothed beta score.
+(Options: negative_control, gaussian, laplace | Default: gaussian)
 -sim_n, --simulation_n
       The number of simulations to perform for construction of the null distribution.
 (Default: 1000)
 -test_type, --test_type
-      Parametric or non-parametric test for betas. (parametric, nonparametric | Default: parametric)
+      Parametric or non-parametric test for betas.
+(Options: parametric, nonparametric | Default: parametric)
 -lambda_list, --lambda_list
-      List of lambdas (regularization parameter) to use during deconvolution step.
-If 0 (default), the --perturbation_type argument will be used to set a reasonable lambda list.
-Example: 1 2 3 4 5 6 7 8 9 10.
+      List of lambdas (regularization parameter) separated by spaces to use during the deconvolution step (i.e. 1 2 3 4 5 6 7 8 9 10).
+If 0 (default), the -pert argument will be used to set a reasonable lambda list.
 (Default: 0)
 -lambda_val, --lambda_val
-      The lambda to use to use during deconvolution step.
-If 0 (default), the --lambda_list argument will be used.
+      The lambda value to be used during the deconvolution step.
+If 0 (default), the -lambda_list argument will be used.
 (Default: 0)
 -corr, --correlation
-      The correlation between biological replicates to determine a reasonable lambda for the deconvolution operation. if 0 (default), the --characteristic_perturbation_range argument will be used to set an appropriate correlation.
+      The Pearson's r correlation coefficient between biological replicates to determine a reasonable lambda for the deconvolution operation.
+If 0 (default), the -range argument will be used to set an appropriate correlation.
+(Default: 0)
 -genome, --genome
-      The genome to be used to create the IGV session file. (hg19, hg38, mm9, mm10, etc. | Default: hg19)
+      The genome to be used to create the IGV session file.
+(Options: hg19, hg38, mm9, mm10, etc. | Default: hg19)
 -effect_size, --effect_size
       Effect size to estimate statistical power.
 (Default: 1)
 -padjs, --padj_cutoffs
       List of p-adj.
-(Benjamini-Hochberg) cut-offs for determining significance of regulatory regions in the CRISPR tiling screen.
-Example: 0.01 0.05 0.1 0.15.
+(Benjamini-Hochberg) cut-offs separated by spaces for determining significance of regulatory regions in the CRISPR tiling screen (i.e. 0.05 0.01 0.001 0.0001).
 (Default: 0.05 0.01 0.001 0.0001)
 -out_dir, --out_directory
       The name of the output directory to place CRISPR-SURF analysis files.
 (Default: CRISPR_SURF_Analysis_[INSERT TIMESTAMP])
 ```